 I often go trail running in the wooded hills behind my house during the "blue hour" — that time of night after the sun sets, but before it's truly night.
-Sometimes I also call it "bat time" as the winged mammals like to fly circles looking for insects to gobble, too.
+I also sometimes call it "bat time" as the winged mammals like to fly circles looking for insects to gobble.
 At one curve in the trail, I almost always hear the specific call of a pair of great horned owls — that classic, melancholy "hoot, hooooooot" sound.

 But I've noticed that when a plane flies overhead — a semi-distant drone (they are taking off about 25 miles away), the owls hoot louder.
-The same things happens with the birds in my rear garden when planes, and especially much louder helicopters, fly above.
-Those times when I'm working outside, there for a few hours in relative silence, save the clacking of my laptop keys, I've noticed the birds raise their songs even when a loud truck goes past my house on the road below.
+The same thing happens with the birds in my back garden when planes and louder helicopters fly above.
+Those times when I'm working outside, there for a few hours in relative silence, save the clacking of my laptop keys, I've noticed the birds raise their songs even when a loud truck goes past on the road below.

-The latest study, published Jan.
-8 in the Proceedings of the National Academy of Sciences, looked at how constant noise from oil and gas operations affects songbirds living nearby.
+A study published in the Proceedings of the National Academy of Sciences in 2018 looked at how constant noise from oil and gas operations affects songbirds living nearby.
 It focused on three species of cavity-nesting birds — western bluebirds, mountain bluebirds and ash-throated flycatchers — that breed near industrial oil and gas sites on federal land in New Mexico.

 Across all species and life stages, birds nesting in areas with more noise showed lower baseline levels of a key stress hormone called corticosterone.
 "You might assume this means they are not stressed," explains study co-author Christopher Lowry, a stress physiologist at the University of Colorado Boulder, in a statement.
 "But what we are learning from both human and rodent research is that, with inescapable stressors, including post-traumatic stress disorder (PTSD) in humans, stress hormones are often chronically low."